Frcsty/Portfolio/index.md

 ## Advanced AFK

-Then look no further, AdvancedAFK offers you advanced detection that will detect and optionally kick players using all types of afk devices.
+AdvancedAFK offers you advanced detection that will detect and optionally kick players using all types of afk devices.
 Everything is customizable in the config and there are bypass permissions which cancel checks on specified user.